wp-plugins/wordpress-tooltips/readme.txt

 We also added guide tips for each setting option, when you hover the question mark of a setting option, a text description will be shown to tell you the usage of this option.

-Since version 3.4.3 we support tooltips shortcode, copy [tooltipslist] in your page or post, we will show all tooltips as a list, if you want a pretty style, you can customize the class '.tooltips_list' in your css file
+Since version 3.4.3 we support tooltips shortcode, copy [tooltipslist] in your page or post, we will show all tooltips as a list

+Since version 3.4.5 we developed our original jQuery plugin which allow use shortcode [tooltipslist] as a glossary.

 <h4>Features of Wordpress Tooltips Pro:</h4>